areeves87/glassine-area-codes/README.md

 NA | 393 | ""

 "NA" is counted each time a thread does not contain a three-digit area code, which happened ~40% of the time.

+See the .png files for cholopleth maps of area code mentions in mainland US and Pennsylvania-New Jersey region.